Before You Start

 Plug the network cable into the RJ-45 jack on the side of the HALO unit.

 After 10-15 seconds the green LED in the lower left corner should commence blinking indicating a good network connection and power availability.

 Carefully insert the HALO unit into the hole, taking care not to damage the network cable.

 Use the #2 Phillips screwdriver to tighten the two screws in the flange.
 This action first rotates the locking wings to an extended position and then pulls them down to secure the unit.
 DO NOT OVERTIGHTEN these screws.

 Replace the HALO outer cover and use the Torx wrench to tighten the (3) securing screws.

-The ﬁnal steps are to use the HALO ﬁnder software (on a Windows computer) on the same network as the HALO unit to locate the unit on the network and change the unit’s network conﬁguration in accordance with the facility network plan.
+The final steps are to use the HALO DEVICE MANAGER (HDM) software (on a Windows computer) and change the unit’s network configuration in accordance with the facility network plan.